 5 Source signal

 Test sequences should follow the general principles stated in [ITU-T P.910] and [b-T1.801.01], which specify that scenes should be consistent with the transmission service under test, and should span the full range of spatial and temporal information.
-It is critical for the nature of these evaluations that the stimuli used actually reflect the true operational parameters of the conditions under which the video material is collected, and cover the entire range of scenarios possible for the application area that one is identifying.
+It is critical for the nature of these evaluations that the stimuli used actually reflect the true operational parameters of the conditions under which the video material is collected.
+If the stimuli used cannot actually cover the entire range of scenarios possible for the application area that one is identifying, the application description has to be explicitly limited.
+For example, the results should not be generalized.
 Unlike other subjective assessment methods developed for quality evaluations, this method is directed at the usefulness of the video material to complete a task and not the quality of the video itself.

 6 Test methods and experimental design